-- AL, BL, LLA, and SL replace AR, BR, LRA, and SR respectively throughout the description. - For sequence step number 3b-2, substitute: Contacts BL2 close, energizing SL and SYR.
-SL starts the tap changer operating.
-Contacts SYR open, but are by-passed by BL3. - 3.
-Omit sequences 4 and 5.
+- 1. AL, BL, LLA, and SL replace AR, BR, LRA, and SR, respectively, throughout the description. - 2.
+Omit sequence step 4.

-The limit switches LLA and LRA open on the end positions, LLA at maximum lower, LRA at maximum raise, to prevent attempted operation beyond the range of the tap changers.
+The limit switches LLA and LRA open on the end positions, LLA at maximum buck, LRA at maximum boost, to prevent attempted operation beyond the range of the tap changers.

-In case of operation starting from a position, on which OS2 is closed the operation is exactly as described above, except substitute OS2 for OS1 and substitute OS1 for OS2 wherever they appear in the sequence.
+In case of operation starting from an even numbered position, the operation is exactly as described above except substitute OS2 for OS1 and substitute OS1 for OS2 wherever they appear in the sequence.

-In case a Type 2 out-of-step switch is used, the circuits and operation are exactly as described above, except that the circuit from point B to point C consists of four OS series circuits instead of two.
+In case a type 2 out-of-step switch is used, the circuits and operation are exactly as described above except that the circuit from point B to point C consists of four OS series circuits instead of two.

 The lock-out safety feature of out-of-step switch control results from the sequence of operations of the out-of-step switches.
-The units will get out of step if one unit operates and the others fail to operate or if one unit fails to operate when the others do operate.
+The units will get out of step if one unit operates and the others fail to operate, or if one unit fails to operate when the others do operate.
 Either case will result in one or more contacts being open in each of the series circuits between points B and C. With all circuits between B and C open, none of the BR or BL relays can be energized and therefore none of the tap changers can be operated.
 Thus, if the tap changers get one step apart, no further operations can be made, and therefore the maximum circulating current is limited to that caused by one step difference in the tap changer positions.

-To restore operation when lock-out occurs, turn the paralleling switch of the out of step unit to the "Independent" position.
-This closes PS6 and PS7, by-passing the out of step switches, and closes PS8, by-passing the SYR contacts, closes PS1, and PS3 energizing the initiating circuit, opens PS2, PS4 and PS5 isolating BR and BL of this unit from the other units.
-The out of step unit can then be operated from its manual control switch to place it back in step.
-Returning the paralleling switch to parallel position then restores parallel operation.
-This use of the "Independent" position on all units also allows initially getting the units in step to start parallel operation.
+To restore operation Restoring Operation. when lock-out occurs, turn all paralleling switches This closes all to the "independent" position. contacts PS3, by-passing the out-of-step switches, and opens PS2 and PS4, isolating BR and BL of each unit from the other units.
+The out-of-step unit can then be operated from its manual control switch to place it back in step.
+Returning the paralleling switches to the "parallel" position on all except the master unit then restores parallel operation.
+This use of the "independent" position on all units also allows initially getting the units in step to start parallel operation.